 Value-Based Prioritization: Why ROI Fails and AHP Works

-Most organizations think they prioritise by value.
-In reality, they prioritise by habit, politics, or whoever shouts loudest.
+Most organizations think they’re prioritizing by value.
+In reality, decisions often come down to habit, politics, or whoever shouts the loudest.

-That gap between intended value and actual decisions is why portfolios become overloaded, misaligned, and painfully slow — even when everyone is “busy”.
+That gap between what you intend and what actually gets approved is why portfolios end up overloaded, misaligned, and painfully slow, even when everyone’s “busy.”

-Value-based prioritization exists to close that gap.
-Not with another framework, but with a clear, shared definition of what value actually means — and a disciplined way to choose between competing options.
+Value-based prioritization closes that gap.
+Not with another framework, but with a clear, shared definition of what value really means and a disciplined way to choose between competing options.

 This gap shows up repeatedly in real portfolios.
-For a practical walk-through of how it plays out in practice, Program Management author Dr James Brown explains value-based prioritization and why it matters for modern portfolios.
+For a practical look at how it plays out, Program Management author Dr James Brown explains why value-based prioritization matters for modern portfolios.

-Watch the recording if you want a deeper dive.
+Watch the recording if you want a deeper walk-through.

 Too Many Projects Means Less Productivity

-When everything is labelled a priority, nothing really is.
+When everything’s a priority, nothing really is.
 Basic math applies: approve too many projects, and productivity collapses.

-Research consistently shows that once utilisation exceeds 90%, delivery slows rather than speeds up.
-We’ve explored this dynamic in more detail with Michael Hannan, but the headline is simple: overloaded systems deliver less.
+Research is clear.
+Once utilization exceeds 90%, delivery slows rather than speeds up.
+We’ve unpacked this with Michael Hannan, but the headline is simple: overloaded systems deliver less.

-In most organisations, when leadership doesn’t make explicit prioritisation choices, decisions don’t stop — they just happen by default.
-Work gets selected based on:
+When leadership doesn’t make explicit prioritization choices, decisions don’t stop.
+They happen by default.
+Work gets picked based on:

 • Personal preference